 C++ has included wonderful implementations of sorting algorithms over the years.
 Recently, with C++17 support for parallelism, sorting performance has skyrocketed by running on all of the available cores.
-The number of cores is predicted to grow in double-digit percentage per year, as competition between Intel, AMD and ARM heats up.
-This core race will give these parallel algorithms the power to give us even faster performance.
+The number of cores is predicted to grow in double-digit percentage per year, as competition between Intel, AMD, ARM and other processor vendors heats up.
+The core race will give these parallel algorithms the power to give us even faster performance.

 Not only is the number of cores going up, but along with it, memory bandwidth is being scaled.
 From two channels in laptops and desktops, to four, six and eight channels in workstations.
 Some dual-socket CPU designs double even that.
 Scaling of the number of computational cores along with scaling of bandwidth, plays right into faster parallel algorithms, one of which is parallel sorting.

-I put together an open source repo to show how standard C++17 sorting performance scales with the number of CPU cores.
+I put together a free open source repo to show how standard C++17 sorting performance scales with the number of CPU cores.
 The same code runs on Windows and Ubuntu 20.04 Linux, which supports the latest g++ with C++17.
-A VisualStudio 2019 solution is included.
+A VisualStudio 2019 solution is included, using the Microsoft compiler and Intel’s OneAPI compiler.
 Instructions on how to build on Ubuntu 20.04 Linux are provided in the project Readme.

 This repo also includes several sorting algorithms, which I have developed over the years, starting from my Dr. Dobb’s column on Parallel Algorithms.
-To start with, Parallel Merge Sort and LSD Radix Sort are there, with many more to follow, along with optimizations developed in HPCsharp C# nuget package.
+Algorithms such as Parallel Merge Sort, LSD Radix Sort, Parallel LSD Radix Sort, and Parallel In-Place Merge Sort are included, with more to follow, along with optimizations developed in https://www.nuget.org/packages/HPCsharp (C# nuget package, called HPCSharp).

 C++17 Parallel Sort Performance

-Benchmark results of the following C++17 algorithms on Ubuntu 20.04 using g++, sorting an array of 10 Million unsigned integers:
+Benchmark results of the following C++17 algorithms on Ubuntu 20.04 using g++, sorting an array of 10 Million unsigned long integers (32-bits each):

 - single core: